 However, you don’t want to commit to a specific creator without first knowing whether it has templates that not only appeal to you, but that also benefit the data you wish to share.
 Some templates are more data-driven, for instance, while others enable better storytelling.

-Peruse the templates available through several infographics makers.
+Peruse the templates available through several infographics maker programs.
 You’ll get an idea for your options before you put in the hard work of actually designing the graphic.

 You can also consider templates on sites like Vecteezy.
 Arranging vector graphics with a program like Adobe Illustrator is easy with just a little skill.
 You can also find free programs that support vector images, such as Inkscape.
 They’re not as full-featured, but they should serve your purposes if you’re using pre-designed templates.